sxmsnchz/CCAPDEV-S11-MCO2/README.md

 Note:
 This project is connected to MongoDB Atlas & Render.
-To clone the project, you must set up the following:
+If you would like to clone the project, you must set up the following:
   - MongoDB Atlas cluster
   - Environment variables (.env)